plan-net/core4/docs/source/intro.rst

 need for broader business applications, it is usually left to other teams like backend developers, frontend developers and system administrators.

-core4 fills this gap and enables the community to easily integrate their processing chain of creating such insights into a fault-tolerant distributed system and thereby automating the whole process without having to think about underlying software or hardware.
+core4os fills this gap and enables the community to easily integrate their processing chain of creating such insights into a fault-tolerant distributed system and thereby automating the whole process without having to think about underlying software or hardware.

-The core4 framework takes care of everything that is essential to using and operating such a distributed system, from central logging and configuration to deployment, all this while scaling to the 100ths of servers.
+The core4os framework takes care of everything that is essential to using and operating such a distributed system, from central logging and configuration to deployment, all this while scaling to the 100ths of servers.

+.. note:: For brevity and in line with the package name of *core4os* this
+          documentation uses both terms core4os and core4 interchangibly refering to the same platform: *core4os*.

 Continue reading with

-* a high-level :doc:`feature` of core4
+* a high-level :doc:`feature` of core4os

 * concrete :doc:`example/index` when and how to use core